 I don’t what my mother was thinking because there was never anything pixie about me.
 I was the tallest girl in the class and the second tallest of anyone.
 I hated being tall, I hated second grade and I really hated my hair, believing it put me at a disadvantage.

-Teachers never like the tall girl with very bad hair and I can prove it.
+I learned early in life that Teachers never like the tall girl with very bad hair.

-What in the world does this have to do with cauliflower?
+What in the world does this have to do with bacon roasted cauliflower?

-In the vegetable world, cauliflower has this same fate.
+In the vegetable world, cauliflower has the same fate as a girl with bad hair.
 At first site, it’s not a very pretty vegetable.
 While I have made purple cauliflower here, it’s usually white and can even look rubbery.
 When boiled, it’s fairly tasteless and all too often served with some orange cheese sauce.
 Yuck.

 Cauliflower is a wonderful treat, however, when one understands its texture and its potential.